nspyre-org/nspyre/docs/source/contributing.rst

 Contributing
 ############

-If you’re reading this, you probably want to contribute to NSpyre — great!
+If you’re reading this, you probably want to contribute to nspyre — great!
 Any and all support is greatly appreciated.
 This document lays out guidelines and advice for contributing to this project.
 If you’re thinking of contributing, please start by reading the immediate info below detailing project specifics to get a feel for how contributing to this project works.
-If you have any questions, feel free to reach out to one of the primary maintainers.
-NSpyre is hosted on GitHub:
+If you have any questions, feel free to reach out to one of the primary maintainers. nspyre is hosted on GitHub:

 `<https://github.com/nspyre-org/nspyre>`_